-I just wanted to give you a tip how to keep insects such as ticks, mosquitoes, chiggers, and mites off your clothes and away from your body.
+I just wanted to give you a tip how to keep insects off your clothing and away from your body – such as ticks, mosquitoes, chiggers, ‘no-see-ums’, mites, and other nasties…

 One treatment will last up to 6 weeks (or 6 washings)!
 It will not stain or damage clothing, fabrics, plastics, finished surfaces, or outdoor gear.

 I have been using this insect repellent on my clothing for years with great success:

 – Non-toxic and registered for use by the U.S. EPA.